dmiruke/find_motion/README.md

-# find_motion - Motion detection with OpenCV
+# find_motion - Motion and object detection with OpenCV

-Video processing Python 3 script to detect motion, with tunable parameters.
+Video processing Python 3 script to detect motion and objects, with tunable parameters.

 Caches images for a few frames before and after it detects movement.

-With much help from https://www.pyimagesearch.com/
+With much help from OpenCV, https://www.pyimagesearch.com/ and https://cvlib.net/.

 ## Usage